Sign in

 availability

 Culture is the most important element of all good remote teams.
-Prioritise culture above everything else as you lead a new remote team.
+Prioritize culture above everything else as you lead a new remote team.

 Be Honest – This Will Take Time, It Will Be a Learning Curve